Cognigy/Documentation/docs/en/docs/ai/resources/deploy/snapshots.md

 ## Snapshot Compatibility
 <div class="divider"></div>

-Snapshots created in older versions of Cognigy.AI can be imported into newer versions of itself, and is fully supported.
+Snapshots that were created in older versions of Cognigy.AI can be imported into newer versions of the platform without any issues, and are fully supported.

-However Snapshots created in newer versions of Cognigy.AI may not work with older versions, and is not supported.
+However, Snapshots created in newer versions may not be compatible with older versions, and are not supported.

 Importing and restoring a Snapshot from a newer version into an older version of Cognigy.AI is not recommended, as it can cause unexpected errors.